amesbah/cpen-testing-course/assignments/assignment1-bug-analysis.md

 2. **Bug Understanding**:
    - What is the expected behavior vs. actual behavior?
    - Under what conditions does the bug manifest?
+   - What is the failure?
+   - What is the fault?
+   - What is the error?
    - why didn’t the rest of the test suite reveal it earlier?
-   - What are the symptoms visible to end users?

-**Multi-Bug Analysis Strategy**:
-- Complete initial analysis for all 3 bugs
-- Compare bug types and manifestation patterns
-- Pick one primary bug (most educational) for the deep-dive in Step 3

-#### Step 3: Root Cause Investigation (deep-dive on the primary bug)
+#### Step 3: Root Cause Investigation

 **Required Analysis**: Provide concrete code-level evidence.

 1. **Code Investigation**:
-   - Identify the exact line(s) of code where the bug occurs
+   - Identify the exact line(s) of code where the fault occurs
-   - Trace the execution path that leads to the bug
+   - Trace the execution path of the failure and how that leads to the fault
    - Understand the logic error or incorrect assumption

 2. **Context Analysis**:
-   - What is the purpose of the buggy code within the larger system?
+   - What is the purpose of the faulty code within the larger system?
    - What were the developers likely trying to accomplish?
    - Are there any comments or documentation that reveal intent?